afuca/lighthouse-plugin-template/README.md

 ### For hard-core coder only

-* Try to get CPU, memory, and other usage metrics of the page (with `devtoolsLog`?
-Take a look at current default plugins as well)
+* Try to get CPU, memory, and other usage metrics of the page.

 ## Development process